e-boot/e-boot/README.md

-#🤖 Hi here ! #
+#🤖 Hi here ! 🖖
 ---

 I'm a programmer from Portugal 🇵🇹

 I don't work as one or have experience but i would like to change that!

 When i'm not in my day job i spend my time learning.

-Mostly  HTML,CSS,Javascript
+With focus on HTML,CSS,Javascript 🧑🏽‍💻🔓